PacoReinaCampo/MPSoC-MPI/doc/MPSoC-MPI.txt

 ## Definition

-Message Passing Interface (MPI) uses an object model to distinguish the general function from the specific implementations.
+A Message Passing Interface (MPI) uses an object model to distinguish the general function from the specific implementations.
 The invoking program sends a message and relies on the object to select and execute the appropriate code.
 Using an intermediate layer essentially falls into two categories: encapsulation and distribution.
 Objects should be able to invoke services on other objects without knowing or caring about how those services are implemented.

 ## Open Source Tools